Psychological services – plastic surgery

 Treating appearance anxiety

 Some patients with minor changes in appearance can become excessively worried and preoccupied.
-Others may reach a point in treatment where plastic surgery has achieved as much as is possible but appearance remains altered.
-Royal Free clinical psychologists help in both situations by intervening to reduce appearance anxiety and improve self-confidence.
+Others may reach a point in treatment where plastic surgery has achieved as much as is possible, but appearance remains altered.